Squal38/sales-tracking-gtm-template/README.md

 ## <a name="datalayer"></a>Include data in your datalayer

-You need to add in your "Thank you page" (the page displayed after customer payment) the following datalayer:
+You need to add in your "Thank you page" (the page displayed after customer payment), the following datalayer **above your container snippet**:

 ```
 <script>